JL-III/Theatria/docs/gameplay-features/economy/README.md

 ### Important Notes

 - Not all items have a value for `/sell hand`.
-Some items are exclusively traded in the player market, allowing players to define their own prices and values.
+Some items are exclusively traded in [Player Markets](ways-to-make-money/player-markets.md), allowing players to define their own prices and values.